Chitolina/-2nd_Site/content/posts/Disaster_Tweets.md

 The author explicitly uses the word “ABLAZE” but means it metaphorically.
 This is clear to a human right away, especially with the visual aid.
 But it’s less clear to a machine.
 In this competition, you’re challenged to build a machine learning model that predicts which Tweets are about real disasters and which ones aren’t.
 You’ll have access to a dataset of 10,000 tweets that were hand classified.

+So, let's start our job calling the first libs:

 ```python
 import numpy as np